 This law gives Arkansans access to public records and public meetings, with a few exceptions.
 For more information regarding FOIA, please visit the Arkansas Attorney General’s website at: http://arkansasag.gov/resources/foia/

-If you wish to request records from this Board under the Freedom of Information Act, you may do so by appearing in person at the Board office, by phone, or by submitting your request in writing via mail, fax or email.
+If you wish to request records from the Board under FOIA, you may do so by appearing in person at the Board office or contacting the Board by phone, mail, or email.